input-output-hk/cardano-docs.iohk.io/_docs/protocols/network-transport.md

 **Transport** represents real "TCP-point".
 Actually transport associated with concrete host and port.

 **EndPoint** represents node from the network point of view.
-The main property of endpoint is endpoint's address.
-If we want to connect to the node, we should use endpoint's address.
+The main property of an endpoint is the endpoint's address.
+If we want to connect to the node, we should use the endpoint's address.
 Address is a binary string with the structure `"HOST:PORT:NODE_ID"`, for example, `"127.0.0.1:3010:0"`.
-It's theoretically possible to have more than one nodes within one transport, for example, `"127.0.0.1:3010:0"` and `"127.0.0.1:3010:1"`, but in most cases there's one node on one transport.
+It's theoretically possible to have more than one node within one transport, for example, `"127.0.0.1:3010:0"` and `"127.0.0.1:3010:1"`, but in most cases there's one node on one transport.

 **Connection** is a _lightweight_ bidirectional connection between nodes.
-In fact two connected nodes use one and _only one_ real TCP-connection, so lightweight connections are just a _logical_ concepts.
-You can think about them as about tiny bidirectional channels inside TCP-connection.
+In fact, two connected nodes use one and _only one_ real TCP-connection, so lightweight connections are just a _logical_ concepts.
+You can think about them as about tiny bidirectional channels inside a TCP-connection.
 Every connection has an integer id.
-It's theoretically possible to have thousands of lightweight connections inside single TCP-connection.
-When the first lightweight connection created, real TCP-connection is established.
-When the last lightweight connection is closed, real TCP-connection is dropped.
-In these terms you can think about real TCP-connection as about _heavyweight_ connection.
+It's theoretically possible to have thousands of lightweight connections inside a single TCP-connection.
+When the first lightweight connection is created, the real TCP-connection is established.
+When the last lightweight connection is closed, the real TCP-connection is dropped.
+In these terms, you can think about real TCP-connection as about a _heavyweight_ connection.

 **Event** represents some concrete network event.
 For example: